 With over 300 MSC clinical trials in progress, scientists predict an explosion of new therapies will emerge, including routine treatments for diabetes, multiple sclerosis, stroke, heart failure, cirrhosis, bone fractures, autoimmune diseases and many more.

 Yes.
 MSCs are considered to be immunoprivileged.
 This means that MSCs can be used to treat an immediate family member with little risk of transplant rejection or GVHD.

-No. Currently, there are no public cord blood or tissue banks that will collect, process and store MSCs for future transplant.
+No. Currently, there are no public cord blood or tissue banks that will collect, process and store MSCs for future transplantation.

 Yes.
 Cord tissue stem cells can be expanded, which multiplies the number of viable stem cells to doses that are suitable for an adult transplant.